phamcongthuy/challenge/_learn/girls-acedemic-leadership-academy-gala.md

   learning experiences in the STEM field, that more young women will go into four year colleges and prestigious universities where women are underrepresented STEM fields, finish and become the innovators of tomorrow.
+category_metrics:
-category_metrics: '[''Students’ immersion in Science, Technology, Engineering, and Math content'']'
+  - 'Students’ immersion in Science, Technology, Engineering, and Math content'
+category_other:
-category_other: '[''LA is the healthiest place to LIVE'']'
+  - LA is the healthiest place to LIVE
-unique_identifier: 80lvabib
 category: learn
 uri: /learn/girls-acedemic-leadership-academy-gala/
 order: 8
 project_image: /assets/images/learn/girls-acedemic-leadership-academy-gala.jpg
-project_proposal_impact: []

 ---